dennisss/dacha/pkg/raft/doc/log.md

 	- Truncations will cause more to be added

 NOTE: The sequences need not include every integer as long as they are monotonic.
 This can be useful for implementing a multiplexec log store which multiple raft groups sharing a single striped sequence space

+^ The main complexity with implementing that is how to support dishing out new sequence numbers sequentially.
+- Also if multiple concensus module s are running at the same time, I would need to

 Flusher Implementation